Last updated: October 27, 2020

 For questions on additional travel requirements, please consult your airline.
 For other visa or travel eligibility questions for transit/entry, please contact Portuguese immigration authorities at (SEF) and visit their Frequently Asked Questions website.

 Some airlines continue to sell tickets for travel between the United States and Portugal.
-Please confirm your eligibility to enter Portugal with the airline and review the airline’s policy on refunds before purchasing tickets.
+Please confirm your eligibility to enter or transit Portugal with the Portuguese Embassy/Consulate and/or airline and review the airline’s policy on refunds before purchasing tickets.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes